linediconsine/TangoFlux/README.md

 ## Inference with TangoFlux
 Download the TangoFlux model and generate audio from a text prompt:
+TangoFlux can generate audio up to 30seconds through passing in a duration variable in model.generate function.
 ```python
 import torchaudio
 from tangoflux import TangoFluxInference